gudrodur/kosningakerfi/README.md

 Terminal 1: Start Firebase Emulators

-# From the project root directory
+From the project root directory:

 firebase emulators:start

 This will start the emulators for Authentication, Functions, Firestore, and Hosting.

 Terminal 2: Start the React Frontend

-# From the /frontend directory
+From the /frontend directory:

 npm start

 Your application will be available at http://localhost:3000, and the Emulator UI can be viewed at http://localhost:4000.